 When to update your beneficiaries

 Beneficiary changes are often overlooked following divorce, remarriage or after the death of a loved one who may be listed as one of your beneficiaries.

-An easy way to remember to keep your beneficiaries up to date is to use your company’s open enrollment event to revisit the details of your policy.
+An easy way to remember to keep your beneficiaries up to date is to use your employer's annual benefits enrollment to revisit the details of your accounts and insurance policies.

-If you don’t have life insurance through your employer, set a date that you will remember each year — May Day, Labor Day, your birthday — and spend ten minutes that day checking your policy.
+If you don’t have benefits through your employer, set a date that you will remember each year — May Day, Labor Day, your birthday — and spend ten minutes checking your accounts and policies.

-If you fail to keep your beneficiaries up to date or make a mistake in documenting them, someone other than who you intended may receive the proceeds.
+If you fail to keep your beneficiaries up to date or make a mistake in documenting them, someone other than who you intended may receive your assets or policy proceeds.
 This is why carefully designating and remembering to update beneficiaries is so important.

 If you are worried about making a mistake when naming your beneficiaries, consult a financial professional or attorney to ensure your intentions will be carried out the way you wish.